 Some smart sleep systems like the Eight Sleep Pod can control your bed’s temperature.
 The Pod lets you select a temperature range of 13–43 degrees Celsius and can adjust its temperature throughout the night.
 This feature can be helpful if you’re a hot sleeper, but you can also enjoy cooling benefits with a mattress like Octave.

 If you live with a sleeping disorder like sleep apnea or insomnia, sleep technology can help you manage your condition.
 For instance, Eight Sleep’s Pod 4 Ultra can automatically adjust the elevation of your upper body if it detects you snoring.
-(That said, you can also simply sleep in one of Canada’s best adjustable beds to begin with.)
+(You can also use the Octave Adjustable Bed to change your position for a much lower cost of $1,149 for a queen size.)

 Want to sleep better but don’t want to spend over $7,000 on sleep technologies like the Eight Sleep Pod?
 Try some of these tips at home instead.